jaros1/Money-Network/README.md

 - Chat: One and two panel chat.
 Encrypted personal and group chat.
 Unencrypted public chat.

 Todo:
 - Chat.
 More social network like UI.
 Add comments.
-Follow and unfollw.
+Follow and unfollow public chat.
 Endless scroll
 - Wallet, Money API and interface to external money systems.

 ## Demo